apjanke/dotfiles/README.md

 * Clone or sync the repo to its permanent location
  * `git clone https://github.com/apjanke/dotfiles.git`
-* Run `install.sh` from that cloned repo
+* Run `install-dotfiles` from that cloned repo

-* Clone the [apjanke/oh-my-zsh-custom](https://github.com/apjanke/oh-my-zsh-custom) repo and symlink it at `~/.oh-my-zsh-custom`.
+(See [`sys-setup/README.md`](sys-setup/README.md) for info on using the system setup scripts.)

-`install.sh` will set up the appropriate links in the current user's home directory, overwriting any previous links or files.
-They will be linked to the location `install.sh` is run from.
-If you relocate the repo/synced directory, you'll need to re-run it.
+The `install-dotfiles` script will set up the appropriate links in the current user's home directory, overwriting any previous links or files.
+They will be linked to the location that `install-dotfiles` is run from.
+This means that you need to keep the repo around indefinitely, not just for installation.
+And if you relocate the repo/synced directory, you'll need to re-run `install-dotfiles`.

-Caution: `install.sh` will clobber any locally-created files if you have them.
+Caution: `install-dotfiles` will clobber any locally-created files if you have them.
 It's not careful, and it's intended to be run in a newly created account, or one that already has dotfiles managed this way.

-I like to keep both the dotfiles and oh-my-zsh-custom repo clones in my Dropbox and link to them from there so that my commonly used interactive machines pick up changes automatically without having to do a `git pull`, and for testing changes on multiple platforms before committing them.
+I like to keep both the `dotfiles` and `oh-my-zsh-custom` repo clones in my Dropbox and link to them from there, so that my commonly used interactive machines pick up changes automatically without having to do a `git pull`, and for testing changes on multiple platforms before committing them.

 ##   Organization  ##

-Subdirectory organization indicates where the files are applicable.

-Dot file hierarchies are arranged by OS/platform.
+The dot file hierarchies are arranged by OS/platform, under the `dotfiles` directory.

+* `dotfiles/` - Configuration files meant to be installed in the user's home directory
-* `generic` – dot files for any OS, platform, or host.
+ * `generic/` – Dot files for any OS, platform, or host.
 They either are portable, or have OS detection tests and only set OS-specific things as appropriate.

-I've cut down to only portable files now, so there are no other platform or host-specific directories.

-Within each OS/platform directory, there are the following subdirectories:

-* `dots` – Files in here have their name munged for the symlink name.
-They're stored this way to make them easier to list and edit.
-* `no_dots` – Files in here are linked without any name changes.
-* Any other directories are linked directly under $HOME with no name change.

-Miscellaneous stuff:
+ * `<osname>/` - Dot files specific to an OS.
+These take precedence over corresponding generic dot files.
+* `sys-setup/` - system and user configuration scripts which can be run to do up-front configuration, but don't need installation

-* `iTerm2` – Dir to point iTerm2's "load settings from folder" preference at.
+* `iTerm2/` – Shared data directory for iTerm2's "load settings from folder" preference at.
-* `settings-manual` – Settings for various programs that need to be manually exported/imported.
+* `manual-settings/` – Settings for various programs that need to be manually exported and/or imported.

+##  Dot file design   ##

 ###   Shell configuration files  ###